 'Candy Stripe' has spectacular yellow-and-pink striped petals.
 Vibrant 'Hot Pink' is a popular cultivar.
 'Cancun Pink' is soft pink and a prolific bloomer.

 Light: Plumeria care requires bright light to full sun.
-Plants that don't bloom aren't getting enough sun.
-Growing plumeria require at least 5 hours of direct sun each day.
+Plants that don't bloom aren't getting enough sunlight.
+Growing plumeria require at least 5 hours of direct sunlight each day.

 Water: Keep soil evenly moist spring through fall.
 Water sparingly in winter, when plant is resting.
 Yellowing leaves are a sign of overwatering.